pulumi/registry/themes/default/content/registry/packages/openstack/installation-configuration.md

 ---
 title: OpenStack Setup
-meta_desc: This page provides an overview on how to set up the Pulumi OpenStack Provider with proper credentials.
+meta_desc: Provides an overview on how to set up the Pulumi OpenStack Provider with proper credentials.
 layout: installation
 ---